Cap-go/capacitor-updater/README.md

 delayUpdate() => Promise<void>
 ```

-Skip update in the next app backgrounding
+Skip update in the next app backgrounding, only in auto update

 --------------------